nomppy/nomppy.github.io/content/posts/couch-crew.md

 - **assets/**: Stores documents like class pictures, student project logos, and other media files that the site might need to use.
 - **css/**: Holds CSS files, which are code that change how elements on a website look.

+For the purposes of replicating this project, we will only be working with `_projects/` and `assets/`.
+The following section delves a little deeper on each of those subdirectories.

+# Adding projects
+Every project consists of 3 parts:
+1. A Markdown file, containing written responses, project description, etc.
+2. A